-This computation computes the OOI Level 1 Fluorometric Chlorophyll-a Concentration core data product, which is computed using data from the WetLabs two and three channel fluorometer (FLORD/FLORT).
+This computation computes the OOI Level 1 Fluorometric CDOM Concentration core data product using a simple linear scaling of the Level 0 Fluorometric CDOM Concentration from the WetLabs three channel fluorometer (FLORT).

 2.2.5 Instrument-Specific Metadata

 See Section 4.4 for instrument-specific metadata fields that must be part of the output data.